elastic/elastic-otel-dotnet/README.md

 send an HTTP request.

 <2> The `AddOpenTelemetry` method registers the OpenTelemetry SDK with the dependency injection
 container.
-When available, the Elastic Distribution for OpenTelemetry .NET will override this to add opinionated defaults.
+When available, the Elastic Distribution of OpenTelemetry .NET will override this to add opinionated defaults.

 <3> Configure tracing to instrument requests handled by ASP.NET Core.

-With these limited changes to the `Program.cs` file, the application is now configured to use the OpenTelemetry SDK and the Elastic Distribution for OpenTelemetry .NET to collect traces and metrics, which are exported via OTLP.
+With these limited changes to the `Program.cs` file, the application is now configured to use the OpenTelemetry SDK and the Elastic Distribution of OpenTelemetry .NET to collect traces and metrics, which are exported via OTLP.

 To demonstrate the tracing capabilities, add a simple endpoint to the application: